movableink/data-source.js/README.md

 You will get back by default the three closest locations sorted by distance.
 We also support the following params:

-- `mi_limit`: by default this is `3`.
+- `mi_limit`: if not passed, it will default to `3`.
 You can pass an integer to specify how many locations you would like returned in the payload.
 The max is `20` and any values sent higher than that will default to `20`
-- `mi_radius`: by default this is not used.
-You can pass in an integer for `mi_radius` to further trim the results by distance (unit is miles).
+- `mi_radius`: if not passed, it will default to `0`.
+A radius of 0 will _not_ filter any results down and will act like you did not pass a radius at all.
+You can pass in any other positive integer for `mi_radius` to further trim the results by distance (unit is miles).

 The first argument of `getAllRows` is typically a JS object.
 Internally that object is converted to URI query parameters and appended to the request on `sorcerer`.
 You can include any additional query parameters simply by including them into the object: